solo-io/workshops/gloo-portal/README.md

 EOF
 ```

-And finally, we need to let the users of the `users` group to access the Portal and use this plan:
+And finally, we need to let the users of the `users` group to use this plan:

 ```bash
 cat << EOF | kubectl apply -f -